-Let’s face it, you know you’ve eaten too much, drank too much and done as little as possible over the Christmas period.
+Let’s face it, you know you’ve eaten too much, drank too much and done as little as possible over the winter period.
 For some, this has been enough to kill your motivation to train.
-However, there are some workouts that can help you stay focused and put you back on track to achieve your goals.
+Luckily, there are some workouts that can help put you back on track to achieve your goals ready for the summer.

-This article contains a list of 5 different workouts to help you stay on track during January and into the New Year.
+This article contains a list of 5 different workouts to help you build towards a fitter Summer 2020.
 The key is to find a workout that you are most likely to enjoy as obviously, you are most likely to complete it.
 That’s why selecting a workout regimen that fits your own personality/neurotype is paramount to long term body composition changes (follow Christian Thibaudeau for the most up to date research on this!).

 Workout 1 – Death by Farmer’s Carries